 I also liked the fact that the app automatically prompted us to update the firmware, potentially fixing potential problems and even adding features.

-Overall I really liked the app, its fast, stable and has an attractive and straightforward layout.
+Overall I really liked the app, it’s fast, stable and has an attractive and straightforward layout.
 It makes a huge difference when it comes to the audio quality and for those who love to tinker, you can adjust just about every single feature with enough options here to keep things interesting.
 Audio purist and those who like to keep things simple will love the ability to turn almost every feature off.
 The Zik is very app-centric: Putting so many important functions on the apps, also makes having a smartphone (and the app itself) not a feature, but necessity if you want to get the most out of it.

 Performance

 When it comes to audio, cables are usually a requirement for aural perfection.
 The Zik seems to do things the other way around: while its wireless audio performance left us really impressed, its performance using the included cable was uninspiring, almost making you think you were dealing with a totally different headphone.
 Luckily most potential buyers will buy the Zik for its wireless abilities and leave the cords for those rare moments.
-Considering the Ziks less than stellar battery life, maybe more work should have gone to its use as a wired headphone, even if most users will never even use it.
+Considering the Zik’s less than stellar battery life, maybe more work should have gone to its use as a wired headphone, even if most users will never even use it.

 But let get one thing clear: The Zik sounds great, even more remarkable considering this is done using a wireless connection.
 When I initially started playing I was unimpressed, the sound was too flat lacking any dynamics.
 Installing the app, updating the firmware, adjusting the equalizer to my liking, giving it a break-in period and the Zik jumped alive.
 I was in love.
 The Zik is good, actually really good and should impress 98% of users out there.
 That other 2% requires reference quality performance and reference quality the Zik is not.
-Its definitely not the reference stuff youd get from In-Ear-Monitors or large circumaural headphones that require portable amps.
+It’s definitely not the reference stuff you’d get from In-Ear-Monitors or large circumaural headphones that require portable amps.
 On the other hand In-Ear-Monitors are inconvenient and have cables, while large reference quality headphones costs twice as much, are not as stylish, require portable amps, are heavy and use cables.
-The Zik is more of an all-rounder, the complete package if you will with the emphasis not being only style and convenience, but its very much a capable performer.
+The Zik is more of an all-rounder, the complete package if you will with the emphasis not being only style and convenience, but it’s very much a capable performer.

-And perform it does, hitting you with a strong, dynamic performance that doesnt even break a sweat.
+And perform it does, hitting you with a strong, dynamic performance that doesn’t even break a sweat.
 With plenty of headroom on tap, it hits the lows with thunderous and detailed bass, yet is capable of turning around and going for delicate highs.
 Even more impressive that this is maintained at high volumes.
 The sound can be characterized as in your face, dynamic, dramatic and meaty.
-Its not neutral and laid back, characteristics youd find in reference headphones.
-But heres the thing, most people like this more dramatic, dynamic sound.
+It’s not neutral and laid back, characteristics you’d find in reference headphones.
+But here’s the thing, most people like this more dramatic, dynamic sound.
 A good analogy to illustrated this is digital imaging.
 While cameras that capture neutral colors are more true to life, people seem to enjoy the more dramatic bright, saturated colors.
 The Zik is the aural equivalent of this last category.

-It effortlessly hits the highest notes in Mozarts Eine Kleine Nachtmusik, able to achieve 95% of those earsplitting, sinus-clearing highs youd get with IEM.
+It effortlessly hits the highest notes in Mozart’s Eine Kleine Nachtmusik, able to achieve 95% of those earsplitting, sinus-clearing highs you’d get with IEM.
 Not the best, but impressively close.
 Voices and dialogue sounded natural while watching an episode of The Walking Dead, but the real fun is the bass, right?
-The Zik definitely doesnt disappoint here, adding depth and hitting those deep notes with such ease, making it difficult to believe this was coming from a wireless headphone.
+The Zik definitely doesn’t disappoint here, adding depth and hitting those deep notes with such ease, making it difficult to believe this was coming from a wireless headphone.
 Performance-wise, there is nothing to complain here, it sounds amazing.
-Theres just one catch, you need to the app and probably a break-in period of a few days.
+There’s just one catch, you need to the app and probably a break-in period of a few days.

-While the Zik is impressive, its not perfect.
+While the Zik is impressive, it’s not perfect.
 Wireless range is average and battery life is less than half of the Purity Pro by Monster and Nokia, another good wireless headphone.
 The Purity Pro is capable of continuous 24 hour playback, while the Zik averaged around 8 to 10.
 We really would love to see a bigger battery, at least 1000 to 1600 mAh in future versions.
 If they manage to squeeze this in the same frame as current, it would again just be a matter of swapping batteries.
-In the mean theres always the option of buying a second battery.
-Which also leads to the following: since the Ziks battery are user replaceable, Parrot should introduce an external battery charger.
-This is something Ive been doing for with my smartphones and is very convenient.
+In the mean there’s always the option of buying a second battery.
+Which also leads to the following: since the Zik’s battery are user replaceable, Parrot should introduce an external battery charger.
+This is something I’ve been doing for with my smartphone’s and is very convenient.
 The idea is that you put the battery into an external charger and connect to power out let, all while you’re using your device.
-Afterwards its just a matter of swapping an empty battery with fully charged one.
-Obviously we dont expect Parrot to include this in the package, but this would be great as an optional accessory.
+Afterwards it’s just a matter of swapping an empty battery with fully charged one.
+Obviously we don’t expect Parrot to include this in the package, but this would be great as an optional accessory.

-Performanse wise, I also noticed that enabling Active Noise Cancelation, enabling the Deep settings in the equalizer and playing at high volumes caused some distortions, clearly showing the Ziks limit.
+Performanse wise, I also noticed that enabling Active Noise Cancelation, enabling the “Deep” settings in the equalizer and playing at high volumes caused some distortions, clearly showing the Zik’s limit.

 Conclusion

 I really like the Zik, so much so that I will probably buy it with my own hard-earned cash.
-Its the most beautiful headphone Ive ever seen and will definitely turn a few heads.
-The sound is equally impressive, with a dramatic, meaty sound, effortless , with lots of headroom, but if youre looking for reference quality you should look elsewhere.
-The Zik is feature-laden with exotic features we havent seen on other headphones like the jawbone sensor and the motion-sensor.
+It’s the most beautiful headphone I’ve ever seen and will definitely turn a few heads.
+The sound is equally impressive, with a dramatic, meaty sound, effortless , with lots of headroom, but if you’re looking for reference quality you should look elsewhere.
+The Zik is feature-laden with exotic features we haven’t seen on other headphones like the jawbone sensor and the motion-sensor.
 The ability to change battery is a value feature and we hope Parrot increases the battery capacity ideally to around 1600 mAh and creates an external charger.

-On the other hand, the Zik is not perfect: the battery life is less than what competitors offer and the included pouch doesnt do the Ziks design justice and at this price range theres simply no excuse for not including a wall charger.
+On the other hand, the Zik is not perfect: the battery life is less than what competitors offer and the included pouch doesn’t do the Zik’s design justice and at this price range there’s simply no excuse for not including a wall charger.
 We were also a bit stunned that its wired capabilities simply arent on the same level as its solid wireless performance.

 Despite underperforming when using it as a wired headphone and battery life, it’s design, wireless performance and features makes it the best wireless headphone on the market today and gets a 9.8 out of 10.